The entire world of tax knowledge

 Each additional person (e.g. spouse, child) 643 Euro

-Unfurnished flat additionally 193 Euro
+Unfurnished flat additional 193 Euro

 Tutoring costs for children can be deducted up to 1.286 Euro if they were necessary due to the move.